- Parts of Thermal Transfer Printer

 Coated Side In

-Coated side in ribbons have the ink facing inside.
-This means that the ribbon unrolls from the top before making contact with the print head and label.
+Coated side in printer have the ink facing inside.
+This means that the printer unrolls from the top before making contact with the print head and label.

 Coated Side Out